kapilsh/kapilsh.github.io/_posts/2024-07-18-exploring-gpt2.md

            -59.5627]]], grad_fn=<UnsafeViewBackward0>)
 ```

+Awesome!!
+The outputs match within the allowed tolerance.
+Let's look at the outputs:

 ## Testing Training Step

 In the previous section, we only tested the eval step.
 A number of dropouts do not run when we run the model in eval model.
 Let's switch both models to training mode to see whether they match.